agnesoft/agdb/docs/queries.md

 Inserts or updates key-value pairs (properties) of existing elements or insert new elements (nodes).
 You need to specify the `ids` [`QueryIds`](#queryids--queryid) and the list of `values`.
 The `values` can be either [`QueryValues::Single`](#queryvalues) that will insert the single set of properties to all elements identified by `ids` or [`QueryValues::Multi`](#queryvalues) that will insert to each `id` its own set of properties but their number must match the number of `ids`.
 If the user defined type contains `db_id` field of type `Option<T: Into<QueryId>>` you can use the shorthand `insert().element() / .insert().elements()` that will infer the values and ids from your types.
 The `values()` will be inferred from user defined types if they implement `DbUserValue` trait (`#derive(agdb::UserValue)`).
 Both singular nad vectorized versions are supported.

-If an id is non-0 or an existing alias that element will be updated in the database with provided values.
+- If an id is non-0 or an existing alias that element will be updated in the database with provided values.

-If an id is `0` or an non-existent alias new element (node) will be inserted into the database with that alias.
+- If an id is `0` or an non-existent alias new element (node) will be inserted into the database with that alias.

-Note that this query is insert-or-update for both nodes and existing values.
+Note: that this query is insert-or-update for both nodes and existing values.
 By inserting the same `key` its old value will be overwritten with the new one.

 ## Remove